mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

 ### Mozilla, Webmaking and code playgrounds

-Javascript as coding language, Phaser as a game making framework and Glitch as a code environment, are highly authentic and used by both professional coders and enthusiasts alike.

 #### Webmaking

 A Mozilla white paper [@mozilla_foundation_webmaker_2014] outlines the power of exploring web technology as an empowering activity.
 My own work in this area has been informed by work developing teaching materials for the Mozilla Foundation as part of the Teach the Web programme.